 The action of looking up a label in a program, presented as a relation $p(l) = \iota$ in the informal specification, could have been expressed in Coq as an inductive predicate.
-However, we preferred to express it as a lookup function:
+However, we preferred to express it as a lookup function, because then it can be reused as is in the type-checking algorithm.